adamforgac/sign-up-form/README.md

 # sign-up-form
 Another task from The Odin Project.
-Form made mainly for mobile devices
+Sign up form made mainly for mobile devices